 Growing up on the shores of Lake Michigan has instilled in me a deep appreciation for Michigan’s wildlife and natural resources.
-As an active member of the Great Lakes Caucus, I have an extensive record of working to protect the Great Lakes watershed and preserve the beauty of our lakes for future generations.
+As an active member of the Great Lakes Caucus, I have an extensive record of working in a bipartisan manner to protect the Great Lakes watershed and preserve the beauty of our lakes for generations to come.

 Stopping Asian Carp and Other Invasive Species